pyrate-build/pyrate-build/README.rst

 -  ``version``

-The comparisons with this variable (eg. ``version >= 4.1``) will create new version instance that is used by the external package finder.
+The comparisons with this variable (eg. ``version >= 4.1``) will create a version comparison instance that is used by the external package finder.
 This allows for example to write ``find_external('clang', version >= 3.5)`` to discover a clang installation with version 3.5 or later.
+Since this facility is integrated with ``pkg-config``, a large number of external packages is available - in addition to a handful of builtin external packages with special implementation features.
-Currently only a small number of built in external packages are available (listed under **Externals**), but it is easy to add new packages that are recognized.
+It is also possible to add new packages that are recognized.
+A list of the builtin packages is presented in the **Externals** section.

 In order to simplify the creation of external packages that already provide a build configuration tool to query version, linker or compiler options, **pyrate** provides the function:

 -  ``create_external(name, build_helper, ...)``

-It requires to define a name for the external package and supplying the build configuration tool.
+It requires the user to define a name for the external package and to supply the build configuration tool.
 The values of additional parameters are interpreted as command line options for the build configuration tool.
 The name of these additional parameters specify the name of the rule that gets supplied with the flags given by the output of the build configuration tool.